lhemerly/ptto/ROADMAP.md

 [ ] Caddy Routing: Auto-generate Caddyfile for reverse proxying port 80/443 to the binary's internal port.

+Phase 2: The Terminal Dashboard (Local DX)

+We have deployment.
+Now we need visibility without web-bloat.

+[ ] Config Parser: Implement parsing for the .ptto.toml local file to remove the need for CLI flags on every run.

+[ ] DB Management Suite: Implement ptto db shell, ptto db pull, and ptto db push using native SSH wrappers.

+[ ] Telemetry Wrappers: Implement ptto logs, ptto top, and ptto traffic (automating goaccess installation via init).

-# Phase 2: Resilience (The Potato Survives)
+Phase 3: Resilience & Automation

+Making the potato indestructible.

-[ ] Automated Backups: CLI configures a systemd timer on the server to sync the SQLite file to an S3/R2 bucket via a lightweight sync tool.
+[ ] Automated Backups: CLI configures a systemd timer on the server to sync the SQLite WAL/file to an S3/R2 bucket (e.g., via Litestream or rclone).

 [ ] Zero-Downtime Deploys: Implement a blue-green swap on the server.
 Spin up the new binary on a random open port, update Caddy, gracefully kill the old process.

-[ ] Log Tailing: ptto logs command to stream journalctl logs directly to the local terminal.
+[ ] CI/CD Hook: Create the ptto generate-key workflow and official GitHub Action for headless deployments.

-# Phase 3: Language Expansion
+Phase 4: Expansion (The 1-to-Many)

+Once the 1-VPS-to-1-App model is flawless, we expand.

+[ ] Multi-Tenancy: Upgrade the server architecture to support multiple .ptto.toml projects on a single potato using Caddy import directories and systemd namespace isolation.

-[ ] Rust Server Support: Expand the build step to support compiling Rust web servers (Axum/Actix) via cargo build --target x86_64-unknown-linux-musl.
+[ ] Language Expansion: Expand the build step to support compiling Rust web servers (Axum/Actix) via cargo build --target x86_64-unknown-linux-musl.

-[ ] Zig / C / Nim: Support any web framework that compiles to a statically linked Linux binary.